Changissnz/nu_merchant_principal/README.md

 rank each other as rewardees of the supply from $F$.
-An arrangement of ranking, between the candidate units for their wanted values, is required to resolve the question posed in the previous paragraph.
-The ranking would constitute a form of hierarchy that qualitatively transforms the units of the alliance, similar to the qualities of the hierarchical unit, even though the units are of a non-hierarchical category, not granted the natural predisposition of constituents in an arrangement by assignment as in the three-node hierarchical unit.
+An arrangement of ranking, between the candidate units for their wanted values, is required to resolve the question posed two paragraphs back.
+The ranking would constitute a form of hierarchy that qualitatively transforms the units of the alliance, similar to the qualities of the hierarchical unit, even though the units are of a non-hierarchical category, not granted the natural predisposition of constituents in an arrangement by assignment, as in the three-node hierarchical unit.